JTinkers/ScribeBot/README.md

 ## Example

-Below is an example counter script.
+Below you can find an example time counter script.

-It'll keep counting seconds that have passed since it's been started and it'll continue doing so until you set count to false.
+It'll keep counting seconds that have passed since it's been started and it'll continue doing so until you set 'count' to false.

 core.processConsoleInput() is crucial here, otherwise sending 'count = false' via console won't be executed.